alefragnani/toggle-delphi-file/README.md

 ##Usage##

-To use the plugin, you can use `Tools / Command Palette`
+You can use the plugin by:

+* Tools / Command Palette
+* Context Menu in the Editor
+* Context Menu in the Tab

 ##Compatibility##